Plaintiff: In case names

 Case names are usually given with the plaintiff first, as in Plaintiff v.
 Defendant (orally, Plaintiff and Defendant).
 The party against whom the complaint is made is the defendant; or, in the case of a petition, a respondent.
 Subsequent references to a case may use only one of the names, typically that of the first nongovernmental party.

 Criminal cases are usually brought by the prosecution, not a plaintiff.
 The prosecution may bring the case formally in the name of the monarch, state or government.
-In many Commonwealth realms, this is the king (or queen, when the monarch is female), named the Crown, abbreviated R, thus R v Defendant (orally, R against (versus) Defendant).
+In many Commonwealth realms, this is the king (or queen, when the monarch is female), named the Crown, abbreviated R, thus R v Defendant (orally, the Crown against (versus) Defendant).
 In several U.S. states, including California, Illinois, Michigan, and New York, the prosecution of a criminal case is captioned as The People of the State of, followed by the name of the state, or People for short.